krestenkrab/riak_btree_backend/README.md

 Compaction should really be triggered by some measure of fragmentation in the data file, so that is an option to consider for the future.
-Right now it runs once an hour.
+Right now it runs once an hour, but can be configured using the `compaction_interval` environment setting.

-To configure riak to use `riak_btree_backend`, edit your `app.config` to use the btree backend.
+To configure Riak to use `riak_btree_backend`, edit your `app.config` to use the btree backend.

     {riak_kv, [